kauri-io/Content/ERC721/serverless-NFT/part-2.md

 Wow, there's a token!

 Open opensea and see if they've noticed that we exist.
-With rarebits and opensea you have to request your token to be tracked before it shows up in the sidebar, but you can skip that by hard coding the contract address in to the URL.
+With rarebits and opensea you have to request that they track your token before it shows up in the sidebar, but you can skip that by hard coding the contract address in to the URL.
 Knowing our token address is at `0x1170a2c7d4913d399f74ee5270ac65730ff961bf` and our `tokenId` is `1` we are able to visit the rinkeby version of the URL like this:

 <https://rinkeby.opensea.io/assets/0x1170a2c7d4913d399f74ee5270ac65730ff961bf/1>